neondatabase/website/content/docs/guides/vercel.md

 The Neon Free Tier allows you to create up to 10 branches.
 To avoid running out of branches for new preview deployments, remove old branches regularly.
 See [Manage branches](/docs/manage/branches) for instructions.
 </Admonition>

-## Make the integration available for use with other Vercel projects
+## Make the integration available to other Vercel projects

 If you added the Neon Vercel Integration to a single Vercel project but would like to make it available for use with your other Vercel projects, complete the steps outlined below.